Internship Advice for Employers: How to Create the Perfect Remote Internship

-The developments in technology have truly changed the workplace as we know it and the effects of the global COVID-19 pandemic has truly catapulted this to a whole new level, with the government encouraging employees to work from home.
+The developments in technology have truly changed the workplace as we know it and the effects of the global COVID-19 pandemic has catapulted this to a whole new level, with the government encouraging employees in a graduate job and internship to work from home.

 Interns were also part of this new regulation in early 2020, which forced many companies to create virtual internships for students looking to find work experience placements in their desired fields.